viato115/iio-hyprland-nix/README.md

 Add `exec-once = iio-hyprland` to `~/.config/hypr/hyprland.conf`

+Some users reported that specifying the monitor in hyprland.conf could be necessary.
+For example, on Surface Pro:

+`monitor=eDP-1,preferred,auto,2,transform,0`

 ## Touch rotation support

 Should automatically rotate all Tablets and Touch Devices from `hyprctl devices`.